tibeal/devCaseStudy/README.md

-### DevCaseStudy - Tiago Leal
+## DevCaseStudy - Tiago Leal

-In order to Start,
+### 1 - Setup Instructions

 1. deploy the force-app contents to an org
-2. configure digital experieces
+2. Enable/Configure digital experieces
-3. configure public access for the digital experience
+3. Configure public access for the digital experiences
-3. configure public access for sites
+4. Configure public access for sites
-4. Create new page for the digital experiences
+5. Create new page for the digital experiences
-5. Drag n drop the component `Dev - Application Form` to the page
+6. Drag n drop the component `Dev - Application Form` to the page
+7. Set page as public in Digital Experiences > Builder > Navigation > Public Available

-### Testing the public Webhook
+### 2 - Testing the public Webhook

 1. One can use the following request:
 ```bash